JoaoLopesF/RemoteDebug/README.md

 For Windows, a typical telnet client is the __Putty__: [putty](https://www.putty.org/) .

 Have a good tool for mobiles: the __Fing__, please find it in your mobile store.
-Its show all devices in local network, show ports opened and can execute the telnet client too (external App)
+Its show all devices in local network (WiFi), show ports opened and can execute the telnet client too (external App)

 __RemoteDebug__  sets-up a telnet server which is listening to any telnet client that wants to connect.
 After connection, logging is streamed to the telenet client.